 - Shredded pork tenderloin

 - There can never be too much bacon grease!
 When stored properly, it doesn't even need to be refrigerated.
 You should always strain bacon grease and store it in a covered container.
 I prefer this bacon keeper because it comes with a strainer and it's stainless steel.

 - Leftover bacon grease adds an amazing seasoning to most any vegetable you cook.
 Add some to your pan when sautéing cabbage, zucchini, asparagus or brussels sprouts.
-Try using bacon grease to roast butternut squash and cauliflower or to caramelize onions.
+Try using bacon grease to caramelize onions.

 - Cook your morning eggs in a little bacon grease for extra flavor.